 This article explores how commission-based pay impacts motivation, compares it to other remuneration models, and offers insight into which approach best aligns with different business goals.

-Commission-based pay means an employee earns part or all of their income based on performance - typically a percentage of the revenue or profit they generate.
+Commission-based pay means an employee earns part or all of their income based on performance, typically a percentage of the revenue or profit they generate.
 It's commonly used in jobs that are commission based, like generic sales roles, real estate, tech sales, finance, and insurance sales.

 A commission-based salary can include: